 A Global Threat

 Tuberculosis (TB) is a global disease, found in every country in the world.
 It is the leading infectious cause of death worldwide.
-The World Health Organization estimates that two billion people—one third of the world's population—are infected with Mycobacterium tuberculosis (M.tb), the bacteria that causes TB.
-Each year, 10.4 million fall ill from TB and 1.7 million die.
+The World Health Organization estimates that 1.8 billion people—one third of the world's population—are infected with Mycobacterium tuberculosis (M.tb), the bacteria that causes TB.
+Last year, 10 million fell ill from TB and 1.6 million died.
 TB is an airborne disease that can be spread by coughing or sneezing and is the leading cause of infectious disease worldwide.
 It is responsible for economic devastation and the cycle of poverty and illness that entraps families, communities and even entire countries.
 Among the most vulnerable are women, children, and those with HIV/AIDS.
 There is growing resistance to available drugs, which means the disease is becoming more deadly and difficult to treat.
-There are 490,000 cases of MDR-TB each year.
+There were 558,000 cases of drug resistant TB last year.

 What is TB?

 Tuberculosis, or TB, is a bacterial infection that can spread through the air.
 It is most often found in the lungs, but can exist in any organ in your body.
 When a person coughs or sneezes, they can transmit so-called “active” TB.
 However, many people are also infected with an inactive form of TB, known as latent TB.
 The bacillus that causes the disease is called Mycobacterium tuberculosis (M.tb).
 M.tb's unique cell wall, which has a waxy coating primarily composed of mycolic acids, allows the bacillus to lie dormant for many years.
 The body's immune system may restrain the disease, but it does not destroy it.
 While some people with this latent infection will never develop active TB, five to 10 percent of carriers will become sick in their lifetime.